 We set off from Flor da Rosa on a bright, cold morning to visit Castelo de Vide, an extraordinary small town in east Portugal, close to the Spanish border.
-The countryside was covered in dew – beautiful – but very difficult to photograph with an impatient companion!
+The countryside was covered in dew – beautiful – but very difficult to photograph!

 Castelo de Vide was founded by the Romans in 44BC, taken and destroyed by the Vandals in 4C, and retaken and rebuilt by the Moors in the 7C.
 In 1148 the town was retaken by the Portuguese.
 We parked near this beautiful fountain which, on a previous visit, had been surrounded by pink paeonies.

 The Castle and its walls were built in the 13C-14C and during the 14C the town started expanding slowly outside the old walls, necessitating new walls to extend protection for the inhabitants.